henkoch/cs2_server/Troubleshooting.md

 #### Your server needs to be restarted in order to receive the latest update

+aka invalid password

 * [](https://steamcommunity.com/discussions/forum/13/1696043806570333687/)
-* did a complede delete and then re-install of csgo, and it gave the same error
+* did a complete delete and then re-install of csgo, and it gave the same error
 * [Issue](https://steamcommunity.com/discussions/forum/14/6367585250000001877/)

 ```text